paulgsepulveda/datenite/README.md

 I need to find something for movies.
 Maybe I can partner with Fandango if I can make this thing big?
 For now, maybe I can just hit an api that produces a list of movies in theaters locally?

+## Callback hell

+Defeated for now, but must develop a way to go beyond Yelp.
+Maybe set a switch inside the